anbox-cloud/discourse-docs/howto/application/create.rst

    amc application create foo.tar.bz2

-The AMS service now starts the application :ref:`bootstrap process <explanation_applications-bootstrap>`.
+The AMS service now starts the application :ref:`bootstrap process <exp_applications-bootstrap>`.
 See :ref:`howto_application_wait`
 for information about how to monitor the application status.